SeoulSKY/MazeSolver/README.md

 # Maze Solver

-This program solves the maze drawn by the user using a backtracking algorithm.
+This program solves the maze drawn by the user using backtracking algorithm.

 How to use:
 -